-Student cards are a start-up line of credit, and as such, they often have slightly higher interest rates and are capped with a limit of around $500.
-However, you still need to make payments on time and paying off your balance in full whenever possible.
-These are credit-card basics you probably know already, but there's more to learn about the world of credit, to put you on the road to a lifetime of good credit.
+Student cards are a start-up line of credit, and as such, they often have slightly higher interest rates and initial credit limit of around $500.
+However, you still need to make all credit card monthly payments on time and pay off your card balance in full whenever possible as it will help you to save on interest and build good credit habits.

 Do your homework

-Pay right away
+Pay off right away

 When you pay your balances immediately or by the due date, you pay no interest.
 The longer you take to pay, the more interest adds up - an item that was a bargain in the beginning can end up costing a pretty penny in the end if you don't pay it off quickly!
 And you'd better avoid cash advances as they start accruing interest on the date of transaction.
 Cash advance transactions have no grace period, so avoid withdrawing cash from your credit card.

 Today many student credit cards do not require a co-signer which would be responsible for any debt if the student defaults.
 If you want to establish your own credit history, you can freely apply for any student credit card as the co-signer is no longer an obligatory requirement.